From the Ashes

 01. March 1980.
 Harry on his first trip to Mexico in meeting with artisans in the tiny town, Mata Ortiz, where the people in the village create the most amazing detailed designs are painted with hair brushes on vessels built with local clay.
 The pueblo of Mata Ortiz has since become world-renowned for the beautiful vessels created there. | 02.
 September 2008.
 Harry with the sculptor Laureano in a tiny town in Michoacan.
 Laureano is an award-winning artist who creates the elegantly detailed Catrinas featured in the Catrina Eleganté Collection. | 03.
 Harry visiting one his favorite destinations the warehouse of Berbere Imports in Los Angeles.
 In June 2005 standing next to one of their pieces created by artisans in the Far East.

 When my father died in the last weeks of 2017 in Mexico it was despite our family imploring him to return to the United States to seek medical treatment.
 He respectfully rejected our collective desires.
 He was content with a peaceful sentiment that he was right where he was supposed to be.
-Ruminating over the nearly two decades of traveling and working throughout Mexico with Harry at the helm there was no shortage of discoveries made, ideas shared, and creations we collaborated on together.
-Notably the Decanter, Divine, and Urnest hearts from the Movement Collection was a joint endeavor.
-In the course of product development and rumination of ideas a collaboration that bonded our immediate family to our extended family of artisans.
+Ruminating over the nearly two decades of traveling and working throughout Mexico with Harry at the helm there was no shortage of discoveries made, ideas shared, and creations we worked on together.
+The Decanter, Divine, and Urnest hearts from the Movement Collection was one of these joint endeavors.
+In the course of product development and gathering of ideas there was a collaborative effort that bonded our immediate family to our extended family of artisans.
 An alliance that required years of technical design alterations in glass blowing, mold making, and artisanal iron work.
-Paying no mind that when my father's splendor, wisdom, and humble nature departed from a physical form that a vessel conceived through a shared appreciation for culture, craftsmanship, and great design would become a vessel for his ashes...
+Paying no mind that when my father's splendor, wisdom, and humble nature departed from a physical form that a vessel conceived through a shared appreciation for culture, craftsmanship, and great design would become a vessel for his ashes.

 Share Tweet Pin it